Charley Johnson

-Charley Lane Johnson (born November 22, 1938) is a former American football quarterback and retired professor of chemical engineering.
-He played in the National Football League (NFL) for 15 years with three teams: the St. Louis Cardinals, Houston Oilers, and Denver Broncos.
+Charley Lane Johnson (November 22, 1938 – September 3, 2024) was an American professional football player who was a quarterback in the National Football League (NFL).
+He played college football for the New Mexico State Aggies.
+Johnson played in the NFL for 15 years with three teams: the St. Louis Cardinals, Houston Oilers, and Denver Broncos.
+After his playing career, he became a professor of chemical engineering.

+Early life

+Johnson was born in Big Spring, Texas, on November 22, 1938.
+He was a multisport athlete at Big Springs High School, but did not play football until his senior year.

 College career

-A native of Big Spring, Texas, Johnson initially was set to play football with a scholarship at Schreiner Institute, but the school dropped football the season he arrived.
+Johnson initially was set to play football with a scholarship at Schreiner Institute, but the school dropped football the season he arrived.
 He then transferred to New Mexico State University, but did so with a scholarship to play basketball instead and had to walk-on to play football there, though he eventually won the starting job at quarterback.

 During his college football career at New Mexico State he became the only person to date to be named Most Valuable Player of the Sun Bowl in consecutive years, winning the award in 1959 and 1960.
-He is a member of the NMSU Sports Hall of Fame and was the first player in the history of the NMSU football program to have his jersey number (33) retired.
+He is a member of the NMSU Sports Hall of Fame (1970), and was the first player in the history of the NMSU football program to have his jersey number (33) retired.

 Professional career

-He was a late-round draft pick by both the San Diego Chargers of the AFL and St. Louis Cardinals of the NFL, opting to go to St. Louis.
-After just 13 attempts his 1961 rookie season, he became the Cardinal's primary starter for the next five years.
+Johnson was a late-round draft pick by both the San Diego Chargers of the AFL, and St. Louis Cardinals of the NFL, opting to go to St. Louis.
+After just 13 passing attempts in his 1961 rookie season, he became the Cardinals' primary starter for the next five years.